McMahonLab/OMD-TOIL/scripts/10_mapping/10b_uncompetitive/README.md

   * __Kilobase of Transcript__.
 The start and stop sites of each gene are included in the gff files.
 I computed the transcript length from the difference between these two sites.

   * __Million mapped reads__.
 I chose to include _only_ those reads which do not map to either rRNA or the internal standard.
 Pancho used [SortMeRNA](http://bioinfo.lifl.fr/RNA/sortmerna/) to remove reads which map to rRNA, and I manually mapped reads to the internal standard.
 The file `countsPerFeature` contains the total reads remaining after the rRNA-removal step (column 'Total Reads') as well as the number which map to the internal standard ('Int Std').
 I used the difference between these two values, realizing that some reads still map to rRNA (column 'rRNA').

+Cleanup
+--

+By default, `bwa` generates SAM files for the aligned (mapped) reads.
+These files can be converted to BAM files to save space.
+The conversion process is very slow, so I recommend waiting until you are done with the pipeline to convert the files.
+For convenience, the script `samToBam.pl` will perform the conversion for you:

+      `samtools view -b  -S -o sample-genome.bam sample-genome.sam`

+      `samtools sort -o sample-genome.sorted.bam -O bam -T /temp/sample-genome sample-genome.bam`

+      `samtools index sample-genome.sorted.bam`

+      `rm sample.sam`

+      `rm sample.bam`

+The script is called as follows:

+`perl samToBam.pl`